ableplayer/ableplayer/README.md

 ----------------------

-*Able Player* interactive transcripts are generated automatically from WebVTT caption and description files.
+*Able Player* interactive transcripts are generated automatically from WebVTT chapters, descriptions, and captions/subtitles files.
 If a transcript is available, a Transcript button will be added to the *Able Player* controller.

 Features of the interactive transcript include the following: